TheYorouzoya/nand2tetris/CSQuest/README.md

 1. load the VM files by clicking the `Load Program` button or through the File>Load Porgram dropdown menu.
 In the dialogue box, navigate to this repo's `CSQuest` folder and click Load Program.
 You don't need to select a particular file, the emulator will load all the VM files from the directory on its own.

     There will be a prompt to load the built-in implementations of the OS functions, click Yes on it.
-Once all the files are loaded, you can see the instructions populated inside the Program tab.
+Once all the files are loaded, you should see the instructions populated inside the Program tab.

 2. Locate the VM speed slider on the top-middle portion and drag the slider all the way to the right toward "Fast".